fbrowther/Pharmaceutical-Spending-Trend-by-OECD-Countries-Multipage-Plotly-Dash-Web-Application/README.md

 ![Teams](images/teams.png).

 # The Project
-We created workload and separated then between the group and set deadline for review so that we had a realistic timeline to complete the project.
+For the main project we created a list of the items we needed to complete and shared the workload between the group and set deadline for review so we had a realistic timeline to complete the project as well as safeguard by having regular reviews.

 o    Project ideation
 o    Data fetching
 o    Data analysis
 o    Cleaning & Transforming